AvAarsNS/GameOfLifeLegacy/NOTES.md

   "pattern": "GLIDER"
 }
 ✅ - Make the API return the universe
+- Add enumeration value for pattern name to API

 - Adhere to the openAPI spec
 ✅ - tickNumber should be 0